 As the divide between rural and urban Americans becomes more pronounced, commentators from all over the political spectrum have advice for the white low-income people living in economically depressed rural areas: Move.
 Move to big cities, or to booming states like Texas, or to anywhere that is not a low-opportunity town that has seen economic opportunity pass it by.
 The idea is that global cities like Chicago, Los Angeles, and Seattle will improve the fortunes of anybody who moves there, through higher wages and more work opportunities.
 But global cities don’t mean economic fortune for everyone.
 African Americans living in segregated neighborhoods in Chicago actually have worse economic outcomes than African Americans in less-prosperous cities.
 Between 2000 and 2015, median wages for black workers in the Chicago area fell 17 percent, to $26,494.
 Meanwhile, in comparable cities like Los Angeles and Washington, D.C., they rose—by 1 percent in Los Angeles, to $33,909, and by 2 percent, in Washington, to $39,782.
 About 34 percent of African Americans in Chicago live in relative poverty, meaning they earn less than half of the local minimum wage.
 That’s compared to 25 percent of those in Los Angeles and 30 percent of those in Washington, according to Brookings.
 “Being a global city doesn’t also mean that you can’t be exclusionary and leave a lot of your population behind,” Alan Berube, a senior fellow at Brookings’ Metropolitan Policy Program, told me.
 The unemployment rate for blacks in the Chicago metropolitan area in the beginning of this year was 16.2 percent, compared to 4.7 percent for whites, according to the National Urban League.
 (In San Antonio, by contrast, the unemployment rate for blacks was 6.4 percent, compared to 4.5 percent for whites.)
 Chicago, the most segregated city in America, shows what happens when groups are separated by race and income for decades.

-Aaron Dawson, a 35-year-old, grew up on the city’s west side.
-Dawson faced many of the same challenges of other people who grew up in rough neighborhoods in Chicago—he was raised by a single mother, he struggled with alcoholism, and his cousin, who was like a brother to him, was murdered in Englewood.
+Aaron Dawson, a 35-year-old, grew up on the city’s West Side.
+Dawson faced many of the same challenges as other people who grew up in rough neighborhoods in Chicago—he was raised by a single mother, he struggled with alcoholism, and his cousin, who was like a brother to him, was murdered in Englewood.
 But, Dawson told me, “My mother was a big advocate of me getting out of the neighborhood.”
 Rather than going to his struggling neighborhood school, Dawson attended high school in the wealthy Lincoln Park neighborhood of Chicago.
 He always tried to leave his neighborhood as much as he could, he told me, taking the train downtown to walk around the Loop, and just people-watch.
 Leaving his neighborhood illuminated to him just how depressed it was.
-“On the west side, the culture is that it’s cool to stand on the corner and sell drugs,” he told me.
+“On the West Side, the culture is that it’s cool to stand on the corner and sell drugs,” he told me.
 Dawson now works for a downtown nonprofit, Cara Chicago, which helps homeless and at-risk individuals find jobs.
 He attributes his success to leaving the neighborhood where he lived.
 “I was able to get out of that neighborhood, know there were things other than those four corners,” he told me.

 But many African Americans living in Chicago don’t have that option.
 Housing in high-opportunity neighborhoods is expensive.
 And many times, people don’t have the resources needed to help them move.
 After Chicago began in the 2000s to dismantle its public-housing complexes, for example, families received vouchers that they could use to move elsewhere.
 But many of the families still ended up in impoverished neighborhoods, for many reasons.
 They didn’t know how to find housing in better neighborhoods, they couldn’t afford better neighborhoods with their vouchers, and they felt more comfortable with what they knew.
 A federal program that would have allowed voucher holders to use the vouchers in more upscale neighborhoods in selected cities, including Chicago, was suspended by the Trump administration in August.

 Of course, it might not be logical to try to uproot every black Chicago resident who lives in concentrated poverty to a better neighborhood.
 People leaving the neighborhood is part of what led to this decimation in the first place.
 What many residents of Chicago’s poorest neighborhoods want to see is a return of businesses, of middle-class residents, of opportunity.
 This has happened only to a small degree so far.
 More than a year ago, for example, developers opened a new shopping complex with a Whole Foods, Chipotle, and Starbucks in a struggling area of Englewood.
 The city subsidized the development, and the stores coming in promised to hire local residents and provide shelf space for local businesses to sell their goods.
 Developers hoped that other projects would soon follow.
 “It’s like dropping a rock in the water.
-You get a ripple effect to go out from there,” Leon Walker, a managing partner of DL3 Reality, which developed the shopping complex, told me.
+You get a ripple effect to go out from there,” Leon Walker, a managing partner of DL3 Realty, which developed the shopping complex, told me.
 A microbrewery plans to open up across the street from the Whole Foods in the fall.

 It could take a long time for those ripples to reach out across other areas of the city, where low-income black residents are still looking for the good jobs that are supposed to come with a city’s improving prosperity.
 A few store openings in Englewood, after all, can’t make up for decades of industries closing their doors and moving away.
 New jobs may just be slow to come, and may spread out year after year, block by block.
-Or, Chicago could be the example that proves economists wrong.
+Or Chicago could be the example that proves economists wrong.
 In the American economy today, there’s no guarantee that improved conditions benefit everyone.
 Cities are doing better and better in today’s economy.
 But at the same time, some of their residents are doing worse.